ymollard/python-advanced-slides/slides.md

     def cry(self):
         pass

-def some_function(animal: Animal): # Cat instance will be accepted here
+def some_function(animal: Cryable): # Cat instance will be accepted here
     pass
 ```
 A protocol has benefits for static type checking.
 At runtime it just acts as an ABC.